 For instance, if the mold growth is a result of a roof leak and you paint over the mold, the new paint coating will still develop mold because you have not fixed the leak.
 As long as there is water and air, mold will grow.

-However, you should know that there are paints advertised as “Mold-killing” primer or paint.
+However, there are paints advertised as “Mold-killing” primer or paint.
 These paints are formulated with fungicides to kill the mold and stop it from growing.

-But you should also know that after a while, such paints will develop mold if the surface is still exposed to high moisture content.
+But after a while, such paints will develop mold if the surface is still exposed to high moisture content.
 So the best thing to do is to remove the mold before painting over it.

 To paint over mold, you’ll need the following tools and supplies: